About me

 West and East

 I come from a humanistic upbringing and a continental, systemic education.
 Starting my U.K. training with Cruse in 2017 and arriving at systems (VR and eco-therapy) in 2022 helped me define the West and East of my approach.
 I strongly believe that those two approaches are not mutually exclusive.
 In fact, in life we often function and perform our identities in syncopation or healthy tension between those two approaches.
 I want to move softly and fluidly between individualism and systemic thinking in my work to support diverse clients and their unique experiences.
-In the reality of global pandemic, while we are facing the ecological crisis and distress, we need to work collectively while also respecting the diversity of our kind.
+In the reality of global pandemic, while we are facing the ecological crisis and distress, we need to work collectively while also respecting our individual needa and the diversity of our kind.

 South and North